-Approved petitions are forwarded to the Department of State’s National Visa Center (NVC) in Portsmouth, New Hampshire, by USCIS.
+Approved immigrant visa petitions are forwarded to the Department of State’s National Visa Center (NVC) in Portsmouth, New Hampshire, by USCIS.
 The petition undergoes additional processing at NVC, including payment of the fees, completion of the affidavit of support, and collection of most documents.

 Once NVC has received all of the required documents and fees from the petitioner and the priority date has become current, the file is forwarded to the U.S. Embassy.
 The applicant or petitioner can check the Department of State’s Visa Bulletin to determine if the petition is current.